i05nagai/memorandum/language/english_speaking.md

         * Rather than answer the question, the witness invoked the Fifth Amendment against incriminating himself
     * to make a computer program start working
         * You may have to invoke the program from the command line.
-* prioritize
-    * to decide which of a group of things are the most important so that you can deal with them first
         * you must learn to prioritize your work
 * learn
     * learn the ropes